robustini/AceRadio/README.md

 AceRadio includes a specific VRAM-saving behavior for the **Ollama-assisted** workflow.

 When the station is using the AI-written song path, AceRadio does **not** keep the music runtime and the Ollama prompt stage stacked together unnecessarily.
-Before asking Ollama for the next structured song package, it explicitly asks the ACE-Step side to **offload the music runtime**.
+Before asking Ollama for the next structured song package, AceRadio explicitly asks the ACE-Step side to **offload the music runtime**.
-Once the Ollama step is finished, AceRadio asks the music runtime to **load back in** before the actual audio generation starts.
+Once the Ollama step is finished, it asks the music runtime to **load back in** before audio generation starts.

 In other words: